Paolo Macchiarini

-Paolo Macchiarini (born 22 August 1958) is a Swiss-born Italian thoracic surgeon and former regenerative medicine researcher who became known for research fraud and manipulative behavior.
-He has been convicted of research-related crimes in Italy and Sweden.
+Paolo Macchiarini (born 22 August 1958) is a convicted felon, thoracic surgeon and former regenerative medicine researcher who became known for research fraud and manipulative behavior.
+He was convicted of research-related crimes in Italy and Sweden.

-Previously considered a pioneer for using both biological and synthetic scaffolds seeded with patients' own stem cells as trachea transplants, Macchiarini was a Visiting Professor and Director on a temporary contract at Sweden's Karolinska Institutet (KI) from 2010.
-Macchiarini has been accused of unethically performing experimental surgeries, even on relatively healthy patients, resulting in fatalities for seven of the eight patients who received one of his synthetic trachea transplants.
-Articles in Vanity Fair and Aftonbladet further suggested that he had falsified some of his academic credentials on résumés.
+Previously considered a pioneer for using both biological and synthetic scaffolds seeded with patients' own stem cells as trachea transplants, Macchiarini was a visiting professor and director on a temporary contract at Sweden's Karolinska Institutet (KI) from 2010.
+Macchiarini was convicted of unethically performing experimental surgeries, even on relatively healthy patients, resulting in fatalities for seven of the eight patients who received one of his synthetic trachea transplants.
+Articles in Vanity Fair and Aftonbladet further suggested he had falsified some academic credentials on résumés.